ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2021-03-11-ReverseTimeAnderson.md

 It describes the evolution of a probability distribution $p(x_t)$ forward in time.
 We can quite frankly think of it as, for example, a Normal distribution being slowly transformed into an arbitrary complex distribution according to the drift and diffusion parameters $\mu(x_t)$ and $\sigma(x_t)$.

-The Kolmogorov backward equation for $t \leq s$ is defined as
+The Kolmogorov backward equation for $ s \geq t$ is defined as

 $$
 \begin{align}